Tomb of Philip the Bold: Commission and attribution

-In in 1380, Philip commissioned Jean de Marville to "make an alabaster sepulcher for him in Dijon", and in 1386 asked to eventually be buried in the choir.
-De Marville began to work on the tomb in 1834, employing a number of artisans to cut and shape the alabaster for the arcades.
-The following year he purchased one large, and several smaller, blocks of black Dinant marble.
+In 1380, Philip commissioned Jean de Marville to make an alabaster sepulcher for him in Dijon, and in 1386 asked to eventually be buried in the choir.
+De Marville began to work on the tomb in 1384, employing a number of artisans to cut and shape the alabaster for the arcades.
+The following year he purchased one large and several smaller blocks of black Dinant marble.

-By 1384 de Marville had a workforce of around 10 craftsmen, all of whom were masters who had progressed beyond apprenticeship.
-Historical records that by 1386 he had at least thirteen fully qualified craftsmen, including two specialist polishers brought in from Paris.
+By 1384 de Marville had a workforce of around 10 craftsmen, all of whom had progressed beyond apprenticeship and were masters.
+Historical records show that by 1386 he had at least thirteen fully qualified craftsmen, including two specialist polishers brought in from Paris.
 Work proceeded slowly, and by the Duke's death in 1404, only two mourners and the framework were complete.
 Philip's son John the Fearless, assumed control of the project and gave Sluter, who had been Philip's chief sculptor since 1389, four years to finish the tomb, but the artist died within two years.
 Sluter's nephew and assistant, Claus de Werve took over and finished the sculptures in 1410.
-By 1837, the arcade around the base was largely complete and assembled.
+By 1387, the arcade around the base was largely complete and assembled.

 The polychrome effigies were painted by Jean Malouel.